 - 2 cups whole milk, room temperature, divided

 - 2 tablespoons all-purpose flour

-Stuff each jumbo shell with the chicken and broccoli mixture and place them in a greased 9x13-inch baking pan.
+- Stuff each jumbo shell with the chicken and broccoli mixture and place them in the prepared baking dish.